maxpohlman/maxpohlman.github.io/birthday.md

 What to bring:
 ----------------
 Please bring a **designated driver** with your carpool.
-If you're reading this you've likely been to my house and know that it is not large.
-Unless you talk with me beforehand, sleeping over is not allowed.
+If you're reading this you've likely been to Max's house and know that it is not large.
+Unless you talk with Max beforehand, sleeping over is not allowed.
 It is the responsibility of your DD to get you back home.

 A suggested beer:guest ratio is 3:1 meaning a six pack for each pair of people in your car. **Unique/off the beaten path beers are highly encouraged**.
 Even if you see something